diogo-fernan/malsub/README.md

 $ sudo docker run --rm -it -v ${PWD}/downl:/app/downl malsub -a urlhaus -r 4293c1d8574dc87c58360d6bac3daa182f64f7785c9d41da5e0741d2b1817fc7
 ```

-We created a volume mounting of the `downl` folder, so any download operation will will copy the file outside of the container.
+We created a volume mounting of the `downl` folder, so any download operation will copy the file outside of the container.

 # Future Work